tednguyendev/nimble_challenge/README.md

 - Gem `capistrano` + AWS Lightsail to deploy the application.

 ### Frontend(React)
-As a front-end developer, I admit I have limited field experience.
+I admit I have limited field experience as a front-end developer.
 However, I have chosen to work with React since it's the framework I'm most comfortable with.

 Given my limited experience, I prioritize simplicity in my work.
 To achieve this, I utilize structures, libraries, and coding styles that I last used over two and a half years ago.
 Although they may not be the latest standards, they are the ones I am most familiar with.
 I strive to continually improve my skills and stay up-to-date with the latest trends in front-end development.